This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Make sure to let the turkey sit with the dry brine for as little as 8 hours and up to 24 hours.
 The longer the turkey sits with the brine, the more flavor will make its way into the meat, so aim for letting it brine for 24 hours.

 • Do not cover the turkey while it is dry brining.
-Leaving it uncovered will cause the skin to dry out slightly while in the refrigerator and is essential to getting perfectly crispy and beautiful skin.
+Leaving it uncovered will cause the skin to dry out slightly while in the refrigerator, and it is essential to get perfectly crispy and beautiful skin.

 • For the carrots and onion that go into the roasting pan, leave the skin and peel intact.
 Since these will not be consumed but are simply added for flavor, there is no reason to take the time to peel them.